5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 - Slimmed kexts:
   - AirportItlwm.kext (1,7 instead of 16, 1 MB).
 Only contains firmware for Intel AC 9260
   - IntelBluetoothFirmware.kext (559 Kb instead of 11,5 MB). .
 Only contains firmware for Intel AC 9260
+- Added entries to MMIO Whitelist

 ## Issues
 - [ ] Another Mini-PC with a Black-Screen-on-Wake issue.
-Needs invesigation.
+Needs investigation.
 Workaround: Disable Display sleep.
 - [x] ~~When trying to boot Windows 10 via OpenCore I get a Kernel Panic.
 Further Investigation required~~ &rarr; Switched to [OC No ACPI Mod](https://github.com/wjz304/OpenCore_NO_ACPI_Build) to workaround the issue.

 ## BIOS Settings